 How do you start your day?
 Do you take the time to center yourself over a cup of coffee?
 Or, is your mind spinning like an E5 tornado?
 Since Covid-19 officially became a pandemic, life has not been the same.
-Nor is what people expect from their leaders the same.
+Nor is what people expect from their leaders.
 Whether you are a corporate executive, a plant manager, or a small manufacturer, employees are looking to you for guidance.
 The problem is, where do you go for help?

 You can't address all the unknowns at once.
 You need to identify the top three priorities to address first.
 Not five or seven.
 Three.
 Let your corporate values and culture help direct your priorities.
 How does the company do business?
 What is the business's purpose?
 Are there corporate principles to guide decisions?